 Dr Siti Mazidah Haji Mohamad is a Lecturer at Universiti Brunei Darussalam.
 She graduated from Durham University (PhD in Human Geography) in 2015.
 Her main research interest lies at the intersection of geography, youth, and media and communication studies.
-Currently, her research centres on youth's everyday social mobilities and practices and their social realities reflected through various new social media platforms.
+Currently, her research centres on youth's mobilities, everyday social practices, and their social realities reflected through various new social media platforms.
 Within this research area, she has studied: mediated Muslim cosmopolitanism; Bruneian youth self-disclosure on social media in the context of online privacy; the rise of social media influencers afforded by digital technologies and their influence on Muslim women’s hijab consumption; Muslims performance of religiosity on social media in the framework of lived Islam; and Brunei’s young Muslims 'Generation M' expression of identity on Instagram and YouTube.
 She has a special interest in Affect theory and youth mobilities.
 She is passionate about understanding youth culture.
-She is currently leading a funded research on Muslim Bruneian youth's’ self-branding practices on Instagram to explore their mobilities of different forms.
-She is currently preparing to embark on a few more youth-focused projects: youth mobilities aspirations in the creative industry; and youth in NGOs.
+She is currently leading a funded research on Muslim Bruneian youth's’ self-branding practices on Instagram to explore their mobilities of different forms and currently preparing to embark on a few more youth-focused projects: youth mobilities aspirations in the creative industry; and youth in NGOs.

 2006 BA Geography (Major Geography/Minor Anthropology).
 Universiti Brunei Darussalam.

 (Junior Year Abroad Programme, Loughborough University 2004-2005)

 2007 MSc Geographical Information Systems.
 Leeds University, United Kingdom.

 2015 PhD Human Geography.
 Durham University, United Kingdom.

-3) Hijab consumption and practices, and fashion development in Brunei
+3) Hijab consumption and practices; fashion mobilities in Brunei

 4) Muslim Cosmopolitanism

-5) Affect (Affective labour, Affective engagement, Affective mobilisation) and the Internet
+5) Affect (Affective labour, Affective engagement, Affective mobilities) and the Internet

 Unfunded Research Projects for 2019/2020